deforum-art/sd-webui-deforum/README.md

 copy paste url token.

+## Colab Hosted Runtime
+Deforum_Stable_Diffusion.ipynb can be uploaded to colab an run normally in a hosted session.

 ## Windows Users
 the midas and adabins model downloads are broken for windows at the moment. windows users will need to manually download model weights and place in the models folders. note: if you do not specify an existing models folder, the folder will be created automatically when you run either the .py or .ipynb for the first time.